header.GIF (7226 bytes)

 back to top

-In addition, I add opening credits, closing credits (using scans from the program brochure, and add a custom case and label to each tape as well.
+In addition, just for fun, I add opening and closing credits using scans from the program brochure.

 Jeannette takes an order from one of the participants